-My background includes professional as well as personal experience with grief related pet loss, and I share this to say that you are not alone in your journey.
-I’m a clinical social worker with over 10 years’ experience in the field, with an emphasis in behavioral health, compassion fatigue, animal assisted psychotherapy, and humane education.
-I took a break from the field.
-However, after a heartbreaking loss of a much-loved pet, whom I rescued, I was completely devastated.
+My background includes professional as well as personal experience with grief-related pet loss, and I share this to say that you are not alone in your journey.
+After a heartbreaking loss of a much-loved pet, I was completely devastated.
 During my time of grief, I had trouble finding the much-needed support I needed to work through my grief.
-As a result, I decided to return to the field and dedicate my professional career to helping others gain the needed support, validation, and normalization during their time of grief and loss of their pet.
-I have worked in both direct practice and psychiatric care.
-It would be my pleasure to assist you to navigate through frustrations and uncertainties by addressing the challenge, providing necessary education, and helping you to implement beneficial and healthy coping tools so that you can become empowered, confident, and ultimately trust that your best days are right in front of you.
+As a result, I decided to focus my professional career on helping others gain the needed support, validation, and normalization during their time of grief and loss of their pet.
 It would be an honor to walk alongside you during your journey, as we explore together which steps to take next.

 Janice Shapiro, LMFT, CAAP